bbudke/BB_Lab_Protocols/main/Cell_Cycle_EdU_Flow.md

 1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>6</sup> cells per ml in wash buffer.
 1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>7</sup> cells per ml in FACS resuspension buffer.
 Keep on ice and protect from light.
 	- Remember to resuspend at least one EdU-positive control sample in FACS resuspension buffer without DAPI to serve as the EdU-positive compensation control.
 1. Transfer each sample to a 1 ml micro titer tube that has been placed into a 5 ml flow tube.
 Keep samples at 4 °C and protected from light.
+For optimum DAPI staining, incubate the samples at 4 °C for at least a few hours before analyzing on the flow cytometer.

 ## Flow Cytometry
 ### Considerations
 - While DAPI bound to dsDNA has optimal excitation in the UV range, it can be detected quite well using a violet laser and a 450 nm emission filter.
-Hence, a cytometer equipped with a UV laser is not required.
+A cytometer equipped with a UV laser is not required.
 - Try to keep the flow rate as low as possible, as this will help resolve the G0/G1 and S/G2 DNA content peaks.
 I typically aim for a flow rate that gives me 300 - 600 thresholded events per second for a sample containing about 10<sup>7</sup> cells per ml.
 - Given the above consideration, about 3 minutes of instrument time should be allotted for each sample.